ttriche/ozymandiasData/README.md

 # ozymandiasData

-AOCS and other data for BioC2015 workshop
+raw 27k and 450k files for testing the ozymandias integrative-analysis package
+see ?ozymandiasData for more, or demo("example", package="ozymandiasData")